geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 # 6. Abstract Classes

 Whenever I see an abstract interface, I think [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).
 There may be legitimate uses of abstract classes, but typically the implementations are better broken out.
 Reusing code through functions improves readability and testability.
-See the xample below.
+See the example below.

 ```
 class Parent {